material-motion/material-motion/specifications/runtime/transaction.md

 This is the engineering specification for the `Transaction` object.

 A transaction aggregates requests for plans to be assigned to targets.
-It can then be [committed to a Scheduler](./scheduler.md).
+Transactions are meant to be committed to a [Scheduler](scheduler.md).

 Printable tech tree/checklist: